SHOWING 1 - 1 OF 1 RESULTS

 Location: Camp Foster building 5638

-Applicants, age 16 or older, may be issued a permit to operate vehicles on the installation with approval of the sponsor's installation commander, following a favorable disciplinary review conducted by 18th Security Forces, the base legal office, the Kadena Disciplinary Action Program, and/or Department of Defense Education Activity, as required.
-Applicants must bring proof of purchase (i.e. receipt from The Schilling Community Center) to Pass and Registration to be issued a "STUDENT ON BASE" and/or "ON-BASE ONLY" to ensure they are enrolled in the base driving course.
-All applicants below the minimum age of 18 years old will be issued permits clearly stamped "STUDENT ON BASE" and/or "ONBASE ONLY."
+Juvenile applicants, age 16 to 18, may be issued a permit to operate vehicles on the installation with approval of the 18 MSG/CD, following a favorable disciplinary review from Security Forces, base legal office, KDAP, and/or DoDEA, as required.
+Applicants must bring proof of driving course registration/purchase (i.e. receipt from the Schilling Community Center) to Pass and Registration to be issued a "STUDENT ON BASE" or "ON-BASE ONLY" permit.
+All applicants below the minimum age of 18 years old will be issued permits clearly stamped "STUDENT ON BASE" or "ON-BASE ONLY."
 This procedure is established to ensure applicants and their sponsors are aware of this policy.

-Note: Applicants issued "STUDENT ON BASE" and/or "ON-BASE ONLY" permits are restricted from driving beyond any base installation gate or from parking their vehicles in areas where they will have to re-enter through any installation gate.
-Drivers under the age of 18 years old entering through installation gates from off base with a USFJ Form 4EJ, US Forces Japan Operators Permit for Civilian Vehicle (PA), stamped "ON- KADENAABI31-218 29 JANUARY 2014 9 BASE ONLY" will be considered to have driven off base and will be issued a citation for the offense.
-Additionally, once an individual turns 18 years of age, an additional disciplinary review will be conducted prior to the individual being granted off-base driving privileges.
-There are no exceptions to this policy.
+NOTE: Applicants issued "STUDENT ON BASE" or "ON-BASE ONLY" permits are restricted from driving beyond any base installation gate or from parking their vehicles in areas where they will have to re-enter through an installation gate (i.e. Visitor Center parking lots at gate-1 and gate-2).
+Drivers under the age of 18 years old entering through installation gates from off base with a USFJ Form 4EJ, stamped "ON-BASE ONLY" will be considered to have driven off base and will be issued a citation for the offense.
+Additionally, operating a vehicle off base with an on base restricted license warrants an automatic 6-month revocation of driving privileges with no exceptions to this policy.

-Student Permits: Upon an individual's 16th birthday and after registering for a First Time Driver's Education Course (DEC), students will attend the 2-hour refresher course at the Schilling Community Center.
-Upon successful completion and verification of class registration, students will be issued a temporary USFJ Form 4EJ, Driver's Operating Permit, good for 90 days, stamped "STUDENT ON BASE" and "Must be accompanied by parent or guardian at all times."
+.
+Upon an individual's 16th birthday and after registering for a First Time Driver's Education Course (DEC), students will be issued a temporary USFJ Form 4EJ, valid for 90 days, stamped "STUDENT ON BASE" and "Must be accompanied by parent or guardian at all times.”

-Student Driving Permits allow young drivers an opportunity to practice driving on base only and under the supervision of their licensed (holder of a valid USFJ Form 4EJ) parent or guardian until they are able to successfully complete the certified course offered by the Schilling Community Center.
-Upon completion of the course, students are eligible to receive an unaccompanied, "ON-BASE ONLY," Driver's Operating Permit.
+Student Driving Permits allow young drivers an opportunity to practice driving on base only and under the supervision of their licensed (e.g. holder of a valid USFJ Form 4EJ) parent or guardian until they are able to successfully complete the certified course offered by the Schilling Community Center.
+Upon completion of the course, students are eligible to receive an unaccompanied, "ON-BASE ONLY," permit.

 Stopping for Vehicle and Personnel Inspections

-IAW AFI 31-101 and KADENAABI 31-101, the Installation Commander is responsible for protecting personnel and property under his jurisdiction and maintaining good order and discipline on the installation.
-Although, not all inclusive, this is accomplished through aggressive programs, such as:
+IAW AFI 31-101, Integrated Defense (ID), and KAB Plan 31-101, Integrated Defense Plan, the Installation Commander is responsible for protecting personnel and property under his or her jurisdiction, and maintaining good order and discipline on the installation.
+Although not all-inclusive, this is accomplished through aggressive programs such as:

-(3) Unannounced checkpoints for the safety and security of the wing
+2.3.3.
+Unannounced checkpoints for the safety and security of the Wing.

-(5) Personnel attempting to elude or evade one of these checks or checkpoints or failing to submit to a check/inspection specified in paragraph 2.3.1 through 2.3.4 will lose their driving privileges for a minimum of 1 year.
+Personnel attempting to elude or evade one of these checks or checkpoints, or those failing to submit to a check/inspection specified in paragraphs 2.3.1 through 2.3.4 will lose their driving privileges for a minimum of one year.

-All persons who operate motor vehicles, bicycles (including non-motorized vehicles operated upon roadways) and all pedestrians on KAB or any area under the control and jurisdiction of the Installation Commander or as listed in USFJI 31-203 and USFJI 31-205.
+These provisions apply to all persons who operate properly registered motor vehicles (cars, trucks, motorcycles, etc.), bicycles (including non-motorized vehicles operated upon roadways), and all pedestrians on KAB or any area under the control and jurisdiction of the Installation Commander or as listed in USFJI 31-203, Law Enforcement Procedures in Japan, and USFJI 31-205.
 The goal of the installation traffic code is to outline the rules of the road for vehicle operators.
-The 18th Security Forces Squadron performs the missions of directing, controlling, and enforcing traffic rules and of ensuring vehicles, materials, and personnel flow safely and efficiently over roadways under Air Force control or KAB jurisdictional boundaries IAW established procedures and rules of the road.
+The 18th Security Forces Squadron performs the missions of directing, controlling, and enforcing traffic laws and ensuring vehicles, materials, and personnel flow safely and efficiently over roadways under Air Force control or KAB jurisdictional boundaries IAW established procedures and rules of the road.
 Personnel violating these codes or rules may be issued a DD Form 1408, Armed Forces Traffic Ticket, by Security Forces personnel or may be apprehended as authorized.
-IAW Motor Vehicle Traffic Supervision

 To drive in Okinawa and obtain your SOFA Driver's permit/license, you must have an original, valid, stateside driver's license or a valid international driver's license.
 Personnel who have never been licensed to drive must complete a certified driver's education course offered at the Schilling Community Center.
 However, it is recommended that a license be obtained before coming to Okinawa.
-The legal driving age in Japan is 18.
-Teenagers with a valid driver license or permit can only drive on base.
+The legal driving age in Japan is 18, teenagers 16-17 years old with a valid drivers license will receive a restricted license for on-base driving only until their 18th birthday.

 Okinawa offers a distinct driving experience.
 Unlike the United States, people drive on the left side of the road.
 The slow lane is on the left, and the fast lane is on the right, although there usually isn't a significant difference between either.
 All speed limits are marked in kilometers per hour and, except for the Okinawa Expressway, there is no authorized speed zone beyond 60 kilometers per hour, or about 37 mph.
 In addition, all traffic signs here conform to international standards.
 Many roads are much narrower than standard American roads, traffic congestion is more the rule than the exception, and coral dust-laden roads are slick when it rains.
 Defensive driving is an absolute necessity.
 Drinking and driving and illegal drugs are dealt with very severely by both Japanese and Military authorities.